knuckleswtf/scribe/docs/documenting-endpoint-query-parameters.md

-# Documenting parameters for an endpoint
+# Documenting query and URL parameters for an endpoint

 ## Specifying query parameters
-To describe query parameters for your endpoint, use the `@queryParam` annotation.
+To describe query parameters for your endpoint, use the `@queryParam` annotation on the method handling it.

 The `@queryParam` annotation takes the name of the parameter, an optional "required" label, and a description.

-Examples:
+Here's an example:

 ```php
 /**